-- The straightforward transfer from a Waters Alliance HPLC system to a Thermo Scientific Vanquish Core HPLC system was demonstrated for the EP method for chlorhexidine impurity analysis. - Equivalent chromatographic outcomes were provided by the two systems.
-However, improved peak resolution and system repeatability was provided by the Vanquish Core HPLC system.
+- The seamless transfer from a Thermo Scientific UltiMate 3000 Standard HPLC system to a Thermo Scientific Vanquish Core HPLC system was demonstrated for the EP method for chlorhexidine impurity analysis. - Equivalent chromatographic outcomes were provided by the two systems.
+However, improved peak resolution and retention time repeatability was provided by the Vanquish Core HPLC system.